Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 php bin/console doctrine:schema-update --force
 ```

-As doctrine migrations aren't installed by default on eZ Platform projects, we use `doctrine:schema-update`.
+As doctrine migrations aren't installed by default on Ibexa projects, we use `doctrine:schema-update`.

 You can make a migration of it instead.